OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 openbb
 ```

-To confirm the installation of the SDK, open the Python interpreter with a `python` command, then run the following:
+To confirm the installation of the Platform, open the Python interpreter with a `python` command, then run the following:

 ```python
 from openbb_terminal.sdk import openbb